TIY-Durham/2015-FALL-FEE/25--From-GitHub-With-Love/README.md

 ### For Your GitHub Only

 Keep building your _Responsive_ GitHub page.
-Tonight, try to get the mobile view done.
-After merging, cut a new `release--*` branch from `master` and a new branch from that called `feature--responsive-mobile`.
+Last night's BEAST MODE is tonight's NORMAL.
+Clean up that GitHub profile a little in some additional feature branches.
+Remember, _use as little markup as you need_ and pick classes and tags that _convey meaning_.

 ### Etsy: Build It Out